 Simple.
-Brought on by a poor growing season in 2015 and skyrocketing local demand, prices for the creamy cash crop have risen to roughly 4 to 6 New Zealand dollars — that’s roughly $2 to $4 per avocado in U.S. dollars, a 37 percent increase from 2017.
+Brought on by two years of low harvests and skyrocketing local demand, prices for the creamy cash crop have risen to roughly 5 New Zealand dollars — that’s roughly $3.30 per avocado in U.S. dollars, a 37 percent increase from 2017.

-As the folks at New Zealand Avocado explain to The Guardian, a staggering 96,000 additional Kiwi households began purchasing avocados in 2015, likely a side effect of the Great Avocado Toast Photography Scourge.
+As the folks at New Zealand Avocado explained to The Guardian in 2015, a staggering 96,000 additional Kiwi households began purchasing avocados that year, likely a side effect of the Great Avocado Toast Photography Scourge.
 But seriously, it’s like everyone woke up one morning madly in love with the avocado, a fruit that's grown so inexplicably trendy in recent years that it’s now widely hated by those who enjoy regularly consuming them.

 In turn, the sharp increase in local demand threw off Kiwi growers accustomed to producing the fruit for export.
 Due to the country's biosecurity laws, avocados can't be imported from other countries, meaning if a Kiwi is craving an avocado it has to come from their native country.
 With growers unable to meet demand, avocados in New Zealand have been rendered both spendy and scarce.

-Like in New Zealand, avocado-adoring Australia also suffered a shortage of the fashionable fruit earlier this year as the result of fires, heavy rains and dramatically increased demand.
+Like in New Zealand, avocado-adoring Australia also suffered a shortage of the fashionable fruit earlier in 2016 as the result of fires, heavy rains and dramatically increased demand.
 While the situation in Australia didn’t result in reports of large-scale avocado theft as it has in New Zealand, Aussies were crestfallen when some supermarket chains started placing limits on the number of avocados customers could buy.

-Although native to Mexico, the versatile and mega-tasty avocado has grown to become New Zealand’s third largest fresh fruit import behind kiwifruit and apples.
+Although native to Mexico, the versatile and mega-tasty avocado has grown to become one of New Zealand’s largest fresh fruit exports behind kiwifruit and apples.
 Avocado production is the livelihood of roughly 1,800 New Zealand growers according to the New Zealand Avocado Growers Association and Avocado Industry Council.
 Australia is New Zealand's top avocado export market followed by Singapore, Japan and Thailand.